Tushar-N/attributes-as-operators/Readme.md

 bash utils/download_data.sh
 ```

+**UT-Zappos Subset**: The UT-Zappos Materials subset, which we use as one of our datasets will be generated as part of the script.
+The subset is also available to download as raw images from [here](link/to/utzap/subset).

 ## Training a model

 Models can be trained using the train script with parameters for the model (visprodNN, redwine, labelembed+, attributeop) and the various regularizers (aux, inv, comm, ant).
 For example, to train the LabelEmbed+ baseline on UT-Zappos: